Azure/azure-sdk-for-net/doc/dev/mgmt_quickstart.md

-- File an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-net/issues) and make sure you add the "Preview" label to the issue
+- File an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-net/issues) and make sure you add the "Mgmt" label to the issue
 - Check [previous
   questions](https://stackoverflow.com/questions/tagged/azure+.net)
   or ask new ones on StackOverflow using azure and .NET tags.